Krish5098/HTML_Practice/README.md

 # HTML_Practice

-#assignment1 -- create a static webpage using table tags in html
+1.Assignment1 -- Create a static webpage using table tags in html